 A new school year is starting.
-Which means most parents are starting to worry about their children becoming sick as they’re surrounded by so many other children and germs.
+This means most parents are starting to worry about their children becoming sick as they’re surrounded by so many other children and germs.
 Most parents are taught and believe that health is either good luck or bad luck.

 Another child coughs near your child, there’s your cold.
 Another child has a virus and he sits next to your daughter in class, there’s your virus.
 Because of this thought process, most parents either;

 - try to avoid putting their children in those situations, or

 - throw drugs at the cold, flu, virus, etc. because that’s what they’re taught is healthy.
 They try to kill all the germs with drugs and antimicrobial solutions.